Rapid-Application-Development-JS/ErrorTracker/README.md

 # ErrorTracker
-Error tracker stores the chain of events occurring in the application such as user interface events, sending a request to the server, launch timer, etc. It also provides information about the environment.
-Such as browser and operating system version, connected libraries and scripts, the network status (if this is supported by api used browser).
-With Error Tracker you can break the chain of events for a few blocks, added custom events, write to the console or clear chain of errors.
-Also Error Tracker suport pointer and gesture events.
+Error tracker stores the chain of events occurring in the application such as user interface events, sending the requests to the server, launching the timers etc. It also provides information about the environment such as browser and operating system version, connected libraries and scripts, the network status (if it is supported by api used browser).
+With Error Tracker you can break the chain of events into some blocks, add custom events, write to the console or clear chain of errors.
+Also Error Tracker supports pointer and gesture events.

-**Warning:** ErrorTracker send logs to web-service as cross-domain request with method `POST` an header `Content-Type`: `application/x-www-form-urlencoded` your service should allow this method for cross-domein requests.
-Expects `status` `200` as success result.
+**Warning:** ErrorTracker sends logs to web-service as cross-domain request with method `POST` an header `Content-Type`: `application/x-www-form-urlencoded` your service should allow this method for cross-domein requests.
+It expects `status` `200` as a result of success.

 [Example](http://rapid-application-development-js.github.io/ErrorTracker/example)

-###How it work
+###How it works
-Init `Error Tracker` with service api url and tracker will start work when your application throw error `Error Tracker` will send event chain with error description and environment info to your service.
+Init `Error Tracker` with service api url and tracker will start work.
+When your application throws error `Error Tracker` will send events chain with error description and environment info to your service.
 ```
 {
     "file": "http://localhost:63342/error-tracker/example/index.js",